simonolander/aws-lambda-lab/README.md

 ## Configure Integration Response

-Go back to **Method Execution**, then to **Integration Response** Add a new integration response
+Go back to **Method Execution**, then to **Integration Response**

+Add a new integration response:

 Field | Value
 --- | ---